nasadov/carbon-aware-orchestrator/README.md

 # Carbon-Aware Orchestrator

 This repository contains the implementation of a carbon-aware orchestrator that optimizes workload placement based on both operational and embodied carbon emissions.
-It integrates with K8s scheduling through a custom scheduler plugin, allowing for environmentally-conscious placement decisions.
+It integrates with Kubernetes scheduling through a custom scheduler plugin, allowing for environmentally-conscious placement decisions.

 This work is based on the original scheduler plugin developed by Fondazione Bruno Kessler (FBK).